ralucabrumar/interactive-content/EN/00-Intro-to-Programming/07-Homework.md

 [task-description]
 ## Description

-Write a program to print numbers from 1 to 10 (inclsuive).
+Create a program to print out the numbers from 1 to 10 (inclsuive).

 ## Output